zweitag/code-style/stylelint/README.md

 * ...

 and eventually create a pull request that does the following:
-* enables/disables the cop(s) or adds exceptions regarding files in the config file
+* enables/disables the rule(s) or adds exceptions regarding files in the config file
 * adds a comment directly beside or beneath the exception explaining why it exists
 * probably links some more resources or reasons for the decision (e.g. a slack conversation) on the pull request (not in the config)